itenpn/Advent-Of-Code/README.md

-# Iten's Advent of Code Repository
+Welcome to my solutions for Advent of Code 2018

-I'm not that good.
-Don't kill me plz.
+Enter any individual day to see the answer with comments